enriquecoronadozu/NEP/README.md

+# Important:

+This project is still in experimental steps, a first alpha version is expected to be launched next 15 of January of 2018.
+This new version comes with new interesting features in the end-user interface.
+Also some aditional features and improvements have been done in the freamework layer.

 # NEP: An Open End-user Programming Platform for Social Robots.

 Node primitives (NEP) is an open source experimental platform which allows the creation and design of social interactions with robots.